 Step 1 - Get the software

-Windows, Linux, *BSD, or Solaris: Point your web browser to http://openvpn.net/download.html, download OpenVPN 2.1_rc21 (or any later version), and install it on your system.
+Windows, Linux, *BSD, or Solaris: Point your web browser to https://openvpn.net/community-downloads/, download the latest stable version of OpenVPN, and install it on your system.

 Step 2 - Email brazoslink support